mmore500/evolvability-blog/post/defining-evolvability.md

 2.
  the degree to which heritable phenotypic variation among offspring is *viable*,[^2]

-These twin capacities are essential to evolution search.
+These twin capacities are essential to evolutionary search.
 Without any heritable variation, evolution would have no raw material to select from and would stagnate.
 Without any viable variation, evolution would select against all novelty and again stagnate.
 Hence, evolutionary innovation depends the production of heritable, novel phenotypic variation, some of which must not be severely deleterious.